 Following childbirth and the start of parenthood, women often describe positive emotions, such as:

-However, because parenthood is a constant and demanding job, some women’s experiences are not like the media images of two happy parents with a clean, cuddly, well-fed, sleeping baby.
+However, because parenthood is a constant and demanding job, most women’s experiences are not always like the usual media images: two happy parents with a clean, cuddly, well-fed, sleeping baby.

-Dealing with changes in your lifestyle and everyday routines during pregnancy and later with your baby’s health, behaviour patterns and temperament all require enormous physical stamina and emotional commitment.
-It is not surprising that parents find it hard to cope at times.
+All this requires enormous physical stamina and emotional commitment.
+It is not surprising that parents, especially mothers, find it hard to cope at times.

 - I’ll always enjoy parenthood